AndriiShramko/ply-to-colmap-converter/README.md

 # PLY Dense Point Cloud to COLMAP Converter for Postshot

+**A community contribution to advance 3D/4D Gaussian Splatting technology**

 This tool converts dense point clouds from CloudCompare (PLY format) to proper COLMAP points3D.txt format for use in Postshot for 3D Gaussian Splatting training.
+Created through extensive research when no existing solutions were found, this tool is shared freely with the community to advance the field of 3D/4D Gaussian Splatting.

-## Problem
+## Research Background

+During extensive research into 3D/4D Gaussian Splatting workflows, I discovered that while dense point clouds from CloudCompare offer significantly better quality than sparse clouds, there was **no existing tool** to convert them to COLMAP format for Postshot.

 When exporting dense point cloud from CloudCompare to PLY format and trying to use it in Postshot, you get an error:
 ```